 After only a few months of use, the Ascendant did show some signs of premature wear.
 I’m not exactly easy on my gear, especially layers that are constantly stuffed in and pulled out of my packs or pressed up against wet and abrasive equipment like skins and crampons.
 Months of that, combined with a lot of active use, and I noticed loose threads poking out of the outer shell.
 In addition, the Polartec fur shed some neon-green fibers, which was especially noticeable on my darker baselayers.
 Perhaps due to its exposed insulation, lack of added materials, and thinner 20-denier shell, the Ascendant has proven less durable than other (often pricier) midlayers from brands like Arc’teryx, Patagonia, and The North Face.
 And one final gripe: the main zipper consistently snags about six inches from the top.
 Fiddling with it does the trick, but that’s easier said than done with cold hands.

 The Ascendant’s large, stretchy hood kept me cozy on more than one occasion, especially when worn over my ski helmet or cinched over a hat.
 In terms of adjustments, a single drawcord at the back makes fine-tuning the fit easy.
-There’s also a non-hooded version of the Ascendant that is 1.3 ounces lighter, but we prefer the versatility of the hood, which definitely came in handy in biting winds and cooler temps.
-That said, if you’re planning on sporting a helmet-compatible hardshell and use the Ascendant strictly as a midlayer, it might be worth saving the extra ounce and $34.
+Unfortunately, Outdoor Research no longer sells a non-hooded jacket version of the Ascendant, but we love the versatility of the hood, which definitely came in handy in biting winds and cooler temps.

 While shaving weight always is appreciated, OR might have taken it a bit too far by removing the zippers on the two side hand pockets.
 While large enough to stow a beanie or to warm gloved hands, they’re useless for stashing anything important (I almost learned the hard way with car keys and fortunately didn’t make that mistake again).
 If you plan on wearing the Ascendant as your around-town jacket or as an outer layer, that might be worth considering.
 The zippered chest pocket is a better place to store items like a map or cell phone, and has zipper garages on the top and bottom to reduce the possibility of moisture leaking in.
 As mentioned above, none of the pockets are big enough to stuff the jacket into itself, but the hood solved that problem quite easily.